 OPINION ON STATE’S PETITION FOR DISCRETIONARY REVIEW

 Appellant was convicted by a jury for the offense of burglary of a habitation.
 See V.T.C.A.
 Penal Code, § 30.02.
 The jury assessed punishment at 75 years confinement in the Texas Department of Corrections.
 The case was appealed to the Court of Appeals; the judgment of the trial court was reversed and the case was remanded.
-Garza v.
-State, 678 S.W.2d 183 (Tex.App.—San Antonio 1984).
-We granted the State's petition for discretionary review to examine the Court of Appeals' holding.[1]
-We affirm the decision of the Court of Appeals. *551

 *552 We borrow the Court of Appeals’ description of the events that led to appellant's arrest:

 Prior to the date of the stop and arrest, there had been several burglaries in a subdivision lying partly in Kendall County and partly in Bexar County.
-Ragsdale had been told by a Bexar County deputy sheriff that Bexar County officials believed that a person named Albert Garza, Jr., was `good for' such burglaries.
-Ragsdale had seen a mug shot of Garza and had received a description, including the license plate number, of Garza's automobile.
-Ragsdale had been told by a Boerne merchant that he had seen two `Mexican-American males' parked near the merchant's storage building some days previously, and that the two men had acted in a `peculiar' manner, which caused the merchant to suspect that they were planning a burglary of the storage building.
+Ragsdale had been told by a Bexar County deputy sheriff that Bexar County officials believed that a person named Albert Garza, Jr., was ‘good for’ such burglaries.
+Ragsdale had seen a mug shot of Garza and had received a description, including the license plate number, of Garza’s automobile.
+Ragsdale had been told by a Boeme merchant that he had seen two ‘Mexican-American males’ parked near the merchant’s storage building some days previously, and that the two men had acted in a ‘peculiar’ manner, which caused the merchant to suspect that they were planning a burglary of the storage building.
 At the time of the stop and arrest of appellant several days later, no such burglary had occurred.
 According to Ragsdale, appellant matched the description which the merchant had given of the driver of the car.

 Several days later Ragsdale, while on patrol, saw a car leaving Interstate Highway 10 at the Boerne exit.
 The vehicle matched the description of Garza’s car and bore the license number of Garza’s car.
 There were two men in the car and Ragsdale, although he was unable to form a definite opinion, thought that the driver resembled the man pictured on the mug shot of Albert Garza.

 Ragsdale followed the vehicle and informed other officers, by radio, that he was about to stop a man he believed to be Albert Garza.
-Ragsdale turned on the flashing lights of his vehicle, and when appellant came to a stop, Ragsdale parked his vehicle next to the driver's side of appellant's car.
-By the time Ragsdale left his car and approached appellant, four other officers had arrived to `back up' Ragsdale.
-At the time that Ragsdale began to question appellant, one or more of the other officers removed the passenger, Valadez, from appellant's vehicle and engaged him in conversation a short distance away.
+Ragsdale turned on the flashing lights of his vehicle, and when appellant came to a stop, Ragsdale parked his vehicle next to the driver’s side of appellant’s car.
+By the time Ragsdale left his car and approached appellant, four other officers had arrived to ‘back up’ Ragsdale.
+At the time that Ragsdale began to question appellant, one or more of the other officers removed the passenger, Valadez, from appellant’s vehicle and engaged him in conversation a short distance away.

-In answer to Ragsdale's first question, appellant identified himself as Alberto Garza, Jr. Although this confirmed Ragsdale's belief that appellant was Albert Garza, Ragsdale was not satisfied.
+In answer to Ragsdale’s first question, appellant identified himself as Alberto Garza, Jr. Although this confirmed Ragsdale’s belief that appellant was Albert Garza, Ragsdale was not satisfied.
 When the officer demanded further proof, appellant produced birth and baptismal certificates reflecting that he was Albert Garza.
-Ragsdale remained dubious because the documents did not bear Garza's picture, bore marks of `obliteration,' and he `knew' that such documents were easily falsified.
-When, at Ragsdale's demand, appellant was unable to produce a driver's license, Ragsdale arrested him for driving without a license.
+Ragsdale remained dubious because the documents did not bear Garza’s picture, bore marks of ‘obliteration,’ and he ‘knew’ that such documents were easily falsified.
+When, at Rags-dale’s demand, appellant was unable to produce a driver’s license, Ragsdale arrested him for driving without a license.
 The charge filed against appellant for *553 not having a valid license gave his name as Albert Garza.

 Appellant and Valadez were taken to the sheriff’s office in separate vehicles.
 A search of the trunk of appellant’s car revealed a number of items taken in recent burglaries.
 Appellant and Valadez never saw each other again until Valadez testified at appellant’s trial.